mozilla-extensions/firefox-voice/docs/writing-an-intent.md

 ## NPM scripts

 NPM scripts are simply terminal commands.
-The npm scripts which are available to use are listed in package.json file.
-One project specific/custom npm script is `enumerate-phrases`.
+The npm scripts which are available to use are listed in package.json file. `enumerate-phrases` is a project specific/custom npm script.

-**enumerate-phrases:** lists all the matched phrases from respective .toml file, for the specified intent.
+**enumerate-phrases:** lists all the matched phrases for the specified intent by using `extension/intents/metadata.js` for matching.
 You can execute this script as:
 ```js
 npm run enumerate-phrases --someIntent.command
 ```
-For example, Running the command `npm run enumerate-phrases --navigation.bangSearch` lists all the matched phrases for navigation.bangSearch intent, using navigation.toml file for matching.
+For example, Running the command `npm run enumerate-phrases --navigation.bangSearch` lists all the matched phrases for navigation.bangSearch intent.